 As a skilled expat worker, you’ll likely get paid through a wire service.
-There are many options, such as Western Union or Paypal.
+There are many options, such as Convera or PayPal.
 But you’ll want to be aware of the fees and exchange rates charged by different financial institutions.
 Most banks and currency exchange companies will tell you their transfers are free, zero commission, or really cheap.

 Sadly, though, it’s not true.
 They add a markup to the exchange rate, which means you could be paying more than you should.
 Opening a bank account abroad can be a solution, but this can be tricky if you are not a citizen.

 Wise Business is the new alternative to old-fashioned banking - a borderless account, built for international people.
-Wise is on a mission to make moving money fair and transparent.
-By using the real exchange rate, like the one you see on Google, there are no sneaky hidden charges with Wise.
+Wise is not a bank, but a Money Services Business (MSB) provider and a smart alternative to banks.
+It's mission is to make moving money fair and transparent.
+By using the mid-market exchange rate, like the one you see on Google, there are no hidden charges with Wise.

 Beat bank and money transfer service fees with the Wise Business account.
 Get paid like a true local in the UK, US, Eurozone, and more with local banking details.